“Privacy is not an option, and [losing] it shouldn’t be the price we accept for just getting on the internet.”

 The court went on to explain that in other cases, the discovery had gone forth where, for example, a party claimed that due to an injury he could no longer play the piano, yet posted a picture of him playing the piano to Facebook.
 In Jackson, Judge Hansen allowed modified discovery to proceed because the plaintiff alleged a loss of enjoyment of life and ongoing permanent physical impairment, and the defendant provided screen shots of the Plaintiff’s Facebook account indicating he could ride a motorcycle and enjoyed painting, traveling and photography.

-As a result, Judge Hansen ordered plaintiff’s counsel to review social mediation information “from the date of the accident to the present,” just as courts elsewhere have done, and produce “information that is relevant to Plaintiff’s claims in this case and, specifically, any information that ‘contradicts or conflicts with [Plaintiff’s] alleged restrictions, disabilities, and losses, and other claims.”
+As a result, Judge Hansen ordered plaintiff’s counsel to review social media information “from the date of the accident to the present,” just as courts elsewhere have done, and produce “information that is relevant to Plaintiff’s claims in this case and, specifically, any information that ‘contradicts or conflicts with [Plaintiff’s] alleged restrictions, disabilities, and losses, and other claims.”
 Thus, as elsewhere, Idaho can apply traditional discovery principles to address these requests.
 Judge Hansen’s opinion strikes the appropriate balance and provides useful guidance.

 It should go without saying that litigants, litigators, and courts all benefit from appropriate social media discovery.
 Still, discovery requests must be narrowly tailored.
 They are inappropriate if they seek the keys to a party’s house (a username and password); seek “all” information associated with a social media account; or do not identify facts suggesting relevant information is somewhere to be found within the ocean of social media content.
 The latter is a necessary predicate to social media discovery under traditional discovery standards.